Suraj7987/Library-Management-System/README.md

-# Library Management System - Task 1

-This project contains the database schema and ER diagram for a simple Library Management System.

-## Entities
+# Task 2 - SQL Developer Internship
+## Topic: Data Insertion and Null Handling

+This task demonstrates:
+- Inserting records with `NULL` values
+- Updating existing data using `UPDATE`
+- Deleting records with `DELETE`
+- Using conditions like `IS NULL`
+- Applying constraints safely

+### Tables Used:
 - Student
 - Book
 - Issue_Record

-## Tools Used
-- SQL (MySQL syntax)
-- Basic DBMS concepts: Primary Key, Foreign Key, Relationships

-Designed by **Suraj Tilakwar** as part of SQL Developer Internship Task 1.
+Designed by **Suraj Tilakwar**